Hyperion (Simmons novel): Background

-Part One, The Priest's Tale: "The Man Who Cried God"
+The Priest's Tale: "The Man Who Cried God"

 Paul Duré and Lenar Hoyt are Catholic priests.
 Father Hoyt tells the story, but prefaces it by reading from Duré's journals.
 In an earlier archeological dig on a colony world, Duré faked evidence that Christianity had reached that world before humanity did, hoping to spur a resurgence of the church.
 His ruse was uncovered, and Duré was exiled to Hyperion.
 He travels to a far part of Hyperion in search of a fabled civilization of isolated humans known as the Bikura.
 He discovers them and finds that they have an obsession with the "cross" or "cruciform".
 Thinking that this is the proof he was looking for previously, Duré follows the Bikura to their place of worship, but deduces that the "cross" the Bikura worship are actually cross-shaped parasites, visible underneath the skin, that have infected them.
-Upon death of the host, the cruciform rebuild and resurrect the host—though as a copy of their previous body and mind.
+Upon death of the host, the cruciform rebuilds and resurrects the host—though as a copy of their previous body and mind.
 This has caused severe degradation of both the physical and mental capacities of the hosts after several centuries of being resurrected as a copy of a copy.
-From this Duré realizes that the Bikura are actually the survivors of a group that had attempted to settle this remote region of Hyperion centuries earlier, but were thought lost and dead.
-They are now effectively immortal, though degraded into bald, sexless eunuchs with limited mental capabilities; and they kill any outsiders they deem to be "not of the cross" (i.e. infected with a cruciform), hence why they've never been "discovered".
+From this, Duré realizes that the Bikura are actually the survivors of a group that had attempted to settle this remote region of Hyperion centuries earlier, but were thought lost and dead.
+They are now effectively immortal, though degraded into bald, sexless eunuchs with limited mental capabilities, and they kill any outsiders they deem to be "not of the cross" (i.e., infected with a cruciform), hence why they've never been "discovered".